programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 When asked to open a command line window and enter the code shown in gray boxes in this lesson, keep the following in mind:

 1. **Each gray boxful of code should be treated as a separate command and thus handled separately:** copy all the text in a gray box, paste it into the command line, and press enter, before doing the same for any subsequent boxfuls (e.g. for the "Installation" section immediately below, first copy/paste/press enter for `xcode-select –install`, and only then do the same thing for the boxful starting with `ruby…` and so on).
 2. **Let installation processes run before entering new commands.** Sometimes typing a command and pressing enter produces an instantaneous result; sometimes lots of text will start to fill up the command line window, or the command line window will seem to not be doing anything (but something is actually happening behind the scenes, like a file being downloaded). **When you've typed a command and hit enter, you'll need to wait for that command to completely finish before typing *anything else***, or you might stop a process in the middle, causing problems.
-You'll know your command is done when the command line spits out the prompt again (e.g. Macbook-Air:~ DrJekyll$ on the author's computer).
+   1. You'll know your command is done when the command line spits out the prompt again (e.g. Macbook-Air:~ DrJekyll$ on the author's computer).
 See the screenshot under the "Homebrew" subsection of "Installing dependencies" below for an example of a command, followed by some text showing you what was happening while that command was processed, and finally the reappearance of the command prompt to let you know it's okay to type something else.
+   2. If you need to do something else at the command line and don't want to wait, just open a separate command line window (command-N or Shell > New Window > New Window with Settings-Basic) and do things there while waiting for the process in the other command line window to finish.
+(Note that if you were doing something at a certain location on the computer, you'll need to renavigate there in the new window.)

 ## Installing dependencies